-[20] Consideration of whether or not publication is necessary or desirable in the public interest is guided by the purposes of the Act, which are:4
+[22] Consideration of whether or not publication is necessary or desirable in the public interest is guided by the purposes of the Act, which are:

-- To maintain public confidence in the provision of legal services ... (a) - (b) To protect the consumers of legal services ... - (c) To recognise the status of the legal profession ...
+- (a) To maintain public confidence in the provision of legal services ... - (b) To protect the consumers of legal services ... - (c) To recognise the status of the legal profession ...

-[21] Directing publication under s 142(2) is a procedural step that a Committee should only take if it has obtained the prior approval of the NZLS Board.
+[23] A direction as to publication under s 142(2) is a procedural step that a Committee should only take if it has obtained the prior approval of the NZLS Board.
 Both the Committee and the Board must take into account the relevant factors listed in reg 30(2)(a) to (e), which relate to the impact of publication on the interests and privacy of those named, when deciding whether to publish the identity of a lawyer who is the subject of a censure order.